PhilSchoeb/blog/README.md

+# IFT6758 Blog for NHL goal prediction engine

+This blog shows the results and answers of team A01/A05 for the two first milestones of the project.
+It can be hosted locally by following the steps provided in this README.md file.
+The code for these milestones can be found at the following [repository](https://github.com/izouiny/project_a05).
+The third milestone is not covered in this blog and it consists of a web application to use our different models for goal prediction on live games.
+It can be found at the following [repository](https://github.com/PhilSchoeb/docker-project).

 # IFT6758 Blog Post Template

 This blog post template is based off of the [Lanyon](https://github.com/poole/lanyon) template (the original readme can be found at the bottom).